 Forging that kind of bond is important for all aspects of your business, but it can create a viral effect for your organic reach.
 Word-of-mouth will spread across new members of your audience and they will in turn come and see what your company has to offer.

 The secret to organic social media reach is the same as the secret to ranking well on search engines.
 It’s all about optimization, user experience, and high-quality content.
-If you start thinking about your social media efforts in the same way you think about your SEO work, you’ll see the pieces fall into place.
+If you start thinking about your social media management efforts in the same way you think about your SEO work, you’ll see the pieces fall into place.